-The thesis copy submitted to the library must be single-sided.
-Any additional copies may be double-sided to save paper.
-If you print on both sides, make sure that the margin nearest the binding (the left margin on one side, and the right margin on the other side of the page) is 1.5 inches.
-To simplify, you are free to make both the left and right margins on all pages 1.5 inches.
+The thesis copy submitted to the library will be unbound and must be double-sided with mirrored margins at 1.5" spacing from the spine.
+This copy does not require a flyleaf page in the front and back of your thesis.
+When printing on both sides, make sure that the margin nearest the binding (the left margin on one side, and the right margin on the other side of the page) is 1.5 inches.